quantumlib/Stim/doc/file_format_dem_detector_error_model.md

 #### relative detector target

 A relative detector target is a non-negative integer prefixed by `D`, such as `D5`.
-It refers to a symptom in the error model
+It refers to a symptom in the error model.
 To get the actual detector target specified by the relative detector target, the integer after the `D` has to be added into the current relative detector offset.